haveyoudebuggedit/debugged.it/content/blog/2020-10-11-after-100-interviews-hiring-manager.md

 Often, applicant tracking systems will show GitHub/Twitter/other links as an additional column next to the candidate.
 That is helpful, because now I don’t even have to look at your resume, and your profile will automatically receive a premium boost.
 It almost guarantees that your resume won’t get thrown away *but* there are some pitfalls.

 You need real content and quality material.
 Don’t plagiarize.
-It’s better have your resume thrown away in one company and then chosen in another than to show that you can’t produce original content or that you jumbled things together in a hurry to look better.
+It’s better to have your resume thrown away in one company and then chosen in another than to show that you can’t produce original content or that you jumbled things together in a hurry to look better.
 Slow and steady wins the race here.
 Build your portfolio over time and apply with your normal resume and no additional links in the meantime, if you don’t have anything original to show.

 ### Final Tips